rollbar/docs/osmek/Rate_Limits.md

 ### Response Codes

-If your access token does not have a rate limit or has not yet reached it, all successful API calls will result in a HTTP 429 (Too Many Requests) response code.
+If your access token has a rate limit and has reached it, all successful API calls will result in a HTTP 429 (Too Many Requests) response code.
 Once the limit is reached, there can be a short delay before our servers begin to reply with a 429.
 This does not mean